Arena Scoring is based on five main principles: Base Stat Total (‘BST’), Merges, Skill SP Costs, Legendary bonuses, and Bonus Units.

 BST is divided into ‘bins’ every 5 points.
 For example, the Flame Emperor scores in the 180 bin once their bane is removed at +1, despite their BST being 181.
 Ross scores in the 175 bin.
 Each BST ‘bin’ in your increases your unit’s individual score.

 Some skills allow units to score as if they have a higher Base Stat Total than they actually do.
 Duel Legendaries such as Legendary Leif have this effect as part of their Legendary Bonus, while Duel skills like B Duel Flying can be inherited to certain units to raise their Base Stat Total to 170.

-Note that all inheritable Duel skills only cap out at 170 BST.
-Additionally, there is no C Duel Flying or any Duel Cavalry or Duel Armor skills in the game.
+Note that all inheritable Duel skills only cap out at 180 BST.
+Additionally, there are no Duel Armor skills in the game.

 Merges are more of a no-brainer.
 In order to score highly, your units should be merged, as each merge grants your unit more individual score.
 It’s helpful for F2P users to pick units that they can obtain +10 merges on for this reason.

 Skill SP Cost

 This is where things start getting a little complicated.

 SP Cost is the SP total of all the skills, the weapon, and the sacred seal that your unit has equipped.
 Like Base Stat Total, SP costs are organized in ‘bins’ and their bins are categorized by the 100s.
 Therefore, a skill with a 500 SP cost scores better than a skill with a 400 SP cost, but a skill with a 240 SP cost scores the same as a skill with a 200 SP cost.
 Your unit’s score gains points for each 100 SP in their build.